cgreen-devs/cgreen/README.md

 In the root directory run ``make``.
 That will configure and build the library and the `cgreen-runner`, both supporting both C and C++.
 See also the documentation.

+## Using It

+Tests are fairly easy write, as shown by the examples in the beginning of this readme.
+You should probably read the [tutorial](https://cgreen-devs.github.io) once before writing your first test, though.

+Basically you can run your tests in two ways

+1. Compile and link all your tests with a test driver as shown in the tutorial
+2. Link your tests into separate shared libraries (`.so`, `.dylib` or similar) and run them with the `cgreen-runner`

+Option 2 is very handy, you can run multiple libraries in the same run, but also specify single tests that you want to run.
+And with the completion script available for bash you can get TAB-completion not only for files and options but also for tests inside the libraries.

+`cgreen-debug` is a small script that you invoce in the same way as the runner but runs a single, specified, test and puts you in the debugger at the start of that test.
+Awesome!

 ## Using Cgreen in other CMake projects
 Once Cgreen is installed you can use ``find_package(cgreen)`` in your CMake